Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin15/09/2023

-Located just 145km off the coast of Tunisia, the small island of Lampedusa in southern Italy is one of the first stops for migrants crossing the Mediterranean in flimsy, overloaded boats.
+Lying just 145km off the coast of Tunisia, the small island of Lampedusa in southern Italy is one of the first stops for migrants crossing the Mediterranean in flimsy, overloaded boats.

 The latest crisis began early on the morning of September 13, and within 24 hours, on the morning of September 14, some 6,800 migrants had landed on the island.
 That number was several hundred more than the island’s permanent population.

-The island’s only migrant shelter has only about 450 beds, and local authorities have been scrambling to transfer migrants by commercial ferry or coast guard ship to Sicily, or Calabria in southern mainland Italy.
+The island’s only migrant shelter has only about 450 beds, and local authorities have been racing to transfer migrants by commercial ferry or coast guard ship to Sicily, or Calabria in southern mainland Italy.

-Andrea Costa, president of Baobab Experience, a non-profit association that helps migrants transiting in Rome, said they have seen a spike in migrants arriving from South Sudan, Sudan and Eritrea this summer.
+Andrea Costa, president of Baobab Experience, a non-profit association that helps migrants transiting Rome, said they have seen a spike in migrants arriving from South Sudan, Sudan and Eritrea this summer.

 World - Small Italian island doubles population in 24 hours